The autumn holiday season is coming to an end.

 Also this week, all day long thousands of people of all religions arrived to go to the Kotel, the Western Wall.

-a few people even got to shake the his hand.
+a few people even got to shake Shimon Peres’ hand.

 Every night large crowds attended musical events.
-At this annual event, the mayor was speaking, but without a ticket I could not get close enough to get a good photo of him…so these are some of the other poor ticketless folks, having a great time.
+At one annual event, the mayor was speaking, but without a ticket I could not get close enough to get a good photo of him…along with the other poor ticketless folks, having a great time.
 No seats, they danced or talked all night.

 The multitudes came despite and in spite of any threat of terror.
 There was security out in force, but the feeling of danger was not in the air, just celebration.